ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 When you run PRSule again, you might think that every works, because you see output for the `APIM.Policy.FileExtension` rule.
 However, if you scroll up to the top of the output, you'll see the following error, indicating that a policy file with invalid XML could not be loaded:

+---

+To test this yourself, download [invalid-xml-1.operation.cshtml](https://raw.githubusercontent.com/ronaldbosma/blog-code-examples/master/validate-apim-policies-with-psrule/src/bad/invalid-xml-1.operation.cshtml) and [invalid-xml-2.operation.cshtml](https://raw.githubusercontent.com/ronaldbosma/blog-code-examples/master/validate-apim-policies-with-psrule/src/bad/invalid-xml-2.operation.cshtml), and place them in the `bad` folder.
+Also download [good.operation.cshtml](https://raw.githubusercontent.com/ronaldbosma/blog-code-examples/master/validate-apim-policies-with-psrule/src/good/good.operation.cshtml) and place it in the `good` folder.
+This file includes the suggested solutions for the invalid XML syntax.

+When you run PSRule again, you might initially think everything is working because you see output for the `APIM.Policy.FileExtension` rule.
+However, if you scroll to the top of the output, you'll find an error indicating that a policy file with invalid XML could not be loaded:

 ```
 Invoke-PSRule: Cannot convert value "<policies>
     <inbound>